-Alternate Character Interpretation: It's not hard to argue that the entire sequence leading up to Schneider's death was a shared dream created by Freddy, possibly with some sleep-walking involved to get the participants to the gym showers at the end.
-The entire sequence does play out like a sexual fantasy between two closeted gay men: The younger goes to a gay bar, where his coach is waiting to "punish" him for underaged drinking.
+It's not hard to argue that the entire sequence leading up to Schneider's death was a shared dream created by Freddy, possibly with some sleep-walking involved to get the participants to the gym showers at the end.
+The entire sequence does play out like a sexual fantasy between two closeted gay men: the younger goes to a gay bar, where his coach is waiting to "punish" him for underaged drinking.
 This interpretation changes Schneider from a predator to a gay man who sometimes fantasizes about younger men.
 It also makes his death far more horrifying, as you realize that he likely believed he was being punished for his sexual desires.

 Is Jessie gay?
 Or is he someone with deep rooted psycho-sexual issues as a result of his tumultuous relationship with his father?
-His running away from making out with Lisa could alternately be interpreted as him afraid of intimacy due to associating sex with violence.
+His running away from making out with Lisa could alternately be interpreted as him being afraid of intimacy due to associating sex with violence.

 Awesome Music: Christopher Young's score is one of the eeriest themes in the Elm Street franchise.

-Base Breaker: Lisa Webber.
+Base-Breaking Character: Lisa Webber.
 Initially, she was The Scrappy purely for her association with the film, but recent years have turned her into a far more divisive character.
 Some franchise fans feel that, despite this film's flaws, Lisa stands out as a likeable and tough Final Girl who defeats Freddy.
 On the other hand, quite a few fans dislike Lisa for her clumsy involvement with the Homoerotic Subtext and, in particular, taking the co-lead role from Grady, who most fans would agree had a closer relationship with Jesse and who definitely fits in better with the previously mentioned subtext.
 Really, whether or not one likes her comes down to what one thinks about the incredibly divisive Homoerotic Subtext.
 If the person liked it, they'll probably dislike Lisa.
 If they disliked it, she'll be seen as a saving grace of the movie.

 Contested Sequel: Widely considered to have a dip in quality, though it has its defenders.
 Its canon status even reaches Broad Strokes (as the events are hardly referenced in sequels, but some elements remained).